 The ACCME has a rigorous, multilevel process for making accreditation and reaccreditation decisions.
 These decisions are made three times a year.
 Accreditation decisions are determined through a review by two ACCME committees: first, the Accreditation Review Committee (ARC), and second, the Decision Committee of the Board of Directors.
-All accreditation decisions are then ratified by the ACCME’s Board of Directors.
 Throughout the process, ACCME staff members provide support and guidance to committee members.

 This multitiered process provides the checks and balances necessary to ensure fair and accurate decisions.
 In addition, the ACCME uses a criterion-referenced decision-making system to ensure fairness, consistency, and accuracy.
-Members of the Accreditation Review Committee, Decision Committee, and Board of Directors must disclose conflicts of interest related to the accreditation decision-making process and recuse themselves if necessary.
+Members of the Accreditation Review and Decision Committees must disclose conflicts of interest related to the accreditation decision-making process and recuse themselves if necessary.

 Please refer to the ACCME Public and Confidential Information about the Accredited Providers policy to understand what information the ACCME shares from the accreditation decision-making process.

 The surveyors’ reports (Surveyor Report Form and Documentation Review Form) and the CME providers’ materials are forwarded to the Accreditation Review Committee.
 Each ARC reviewer is assigned approximately five CME providers per accreditation cycle.
 The reviewer checks the materials to make sure they are complete and then determines whether or not the provider has complied with each of the accreditation criteria.